resoursea/api/README.md

 REST services should be designed as a resource hierarchy.

-- Create a hierarchy of ordinary Go **structs** and that defines the structure of your API access URI and the Resources it points to.
+- Create a hierarchy of ordinary Go **structs** and that will defines the structure of your API access URI and the Resources it points to.

-- Define HTTP methods for each Resource and these methods are automatically routed efficiently.
+- Define HTTP methods for each Resource and these methods will be cached and routed efficiently.

-- Define the dependencies of each method and automatically these dependencies will be cached and injected.
+- Define the dependencies of each method and these dependencies will be cached and injected.

 - If you define the initial state of some Resource, it will be injected in the `Init` method to construct this dependency ever time it was requested.

+- The field identifier that receives a mapped Resource that will be the used as its URI address.
+The root of the Resource tree isn't attached to any field, so you can pass 2 optional parameters when creating the router: the field identifier and the field tag.

 This way the ordinary Go **structs** are mapped as resources that together form the service to be offered by the server.

 * Initial state of Resources are optional, if not defined a new empty instance will be injected.
-* The constructor method `Init` is optional, if not declared the initial state, or a new empty instance, will be injected.
+* The constructor method `Init` is optional, if not declared the initial state, or a new empty instance will be injected.
-* Remember that the first argument of a Go **struct** is the **struct** itself, it means that for mapped metods, like `GET`, `POST`... the instance of the resource will be always injected.
+* Remember that the first argument of a Go **struct** method is the **struct** itself, it means that for mapped methods (like `GET`, `POST`...) the instance of the resource will be always injected as the first argument.
 * One of the constraints for a REST services is to don't keep states in the server component, it means that the Resources shouldn't keep states over the connection.
 For this rason every request will receive a new initial state of every dependency will be create, constructed and injected.
-* Just the constructor should change the state of some Resource, and it should be done just on the method owner.
-If you change the state of some dependency that is not the method owner, when it receives pointer value, it could cause inconsistency.
 * Constructors can have dependencies, but *you can't design a circular dependency*.
 The tool ensures that the dependency will be constructed before the injection itself occurs.

+* Obs: Just the constructor should change the state Resource itself and other constructors should not change that state.
+If you change the state of some dependency that is not the method owner, when it receives pointer Dependency value, it could cause inconsistency.

 ## The Resource Tree

 Resources is declared using ordinary Go **structs** and **slices** of **struts**.

-When declaring the service you create a tree of Resources that will be mapped in routes.
-The Resource name will be used as its URI.
-If you declare a list of Resources `type Resources []Resource` and put it in the tree, the service will behave like the imagined: Requests for the route `/resources` will be answer by the `Resources` type, and requests for the route `/resources/:ID` will be answer by the `Resource` struct, and the ID will be cautch and injected as the resource `*api.ID` whenever `Resource` requests for it.
+When declaring the service you create a tree of **structs** that will be mapped in routes.
+The Resource name will be the name of the field that receives the Resource and it is used as its URI address.
+If you declare a list of Resources `type Resources []Resource` and put it in the Resource tree, the service will behave like the imagined: Requests for the route `/resources` will be answer by the `Resources` type, and requests for the route `/resources/:ID` will be answer by the `Resource` struct, and the ID will be cautch and injected as the dependency `*api.ID` whenever `Resource` requests for it.

 ### ID